 Alphabet’s (GOOGL) Waymo will start testing its self-driving vehicles in Los Angeles this week.
-The company wants to see if Waymo’s autonomous driving technology will be a good fit for Los Angeles—the second-most populous city in the US.
+The company wants to see if Waymo’s autonomous driving technology will be a good fit for Los Angeles—the .

 Self-driving vehicles, like Waymo’s cars, have a lot of promise.
 The cars could make the roads safer by eliminating human driving errors that lead to deaths.
 Waymo wants to educate people about the benefits of self-driving technology.
 To learn more, read Alphabet’s Waymo Invests in Education to Expand Market.
 Some studies have shown that self-driving vehicles could help solve traffic congestion problems in big cities.
 However, there’s still a lot of debate about self-driving cars and traffic congestion.